badola/blog/linux/environment.md

 #### What are the various linux environments?
 What all variables do they depend upon?
 There is no direct answer to this.
 There is no hard-coded global definition of environment.
-Every organisation, have their own set of environments, that are created for internal use.
+Every organization, have their own set of environments, that are created for internal use.
-All of the organisation's members are well aware of the `state` of `variables` under different environments.
+All of the organization's members are well aware of the `state` of `variables` under different environments.

 Let us assume an organization which has 3 environments.
  - `development` : where development happen